-Policy P16 - The Neighbourhood Forum has identified a number of community facilities which should be protected.
-Any proposals seeking the redevelopment of these sites should include full reprovision of the community use within the new development or The Neighbourhood Plan Area.
+Policy P14 - The Neighbourhood Forum has identified a number of community facilities which should be protected.
+Any proposals seeking the redevelopment of these sites should include full re-provision of the community use on the same site and providing equal or increased capacity to the original.